tamucc-comp-bio/how_to/howto_organize_data.md

 │   └── tests/
 └── config/
 ```
 Figure 4.
-More complex directory structure for more complex projects
+More complex directory structure with 2 levels of nesting for more complex projects.
+Generally students should use Fig 3 as the model.

 1. Data